OfficeGSX/Test_SP_AddIn/1033/GITHUB-mod_sp15_appscope/high-trust-configuration-scripts-for-sharepoint-2013.md

 > **TIP**
 > If the script throws an error after the  `New-SPTrustedRootAuthority` line has run successfully, the script cannot be rerun until that object has been removed.
-Use the following cmdlet, where the value of the `-Identity` parameter is the same as was used for the `-CertName` parameter in the script.>  `Remove-SPTrustedRootAuthority -Identity <certificate name>`> If the token issuer needs to be removed for any reason, use the following cmdlet: >  `Remove-SPTrustedSecurityTokenIssuer -Identity <issuer name>`> If the  `-TokenIssuerFriendlyName` parameter was used, then use the same value for `-Identity`.
+Use the following cmdlet, where the value of the `-Identity` parameter is the same as was used for the `-CertName` parameter in the script.<br/>  `Remove-SPTrustedRootAuthority -Identity <certificate name>`<br/> If the token issuer needs to be removed for any reason, use the following cmdlet: <br/>  `Remove-SPTrustedSecurityTokenIssuer -Identity <issuer name>`<br/> If the  `-TokenIssuerFriendlyName` parameter was used, then use the same value for `-Identity`.
 If the  `-TokenIssuerFriendlyName` parameter was not used, then a random GUID is part of the issuer name.
 To obtain value needed for `-Identity`, run the following cmdlet.
 Then open the TokenIssuers.txt file that is produced and find the issuer whose name is "High-Trust Add-ins  _<base64 version of issuer GUID>_".
-Use that entire name for  `-Identity`. >  `Get-SPTrustedSecurityTokenIssuer | Out-File -FilePath "TokenIssuers.txt"`
+Use that entire name for  `-Identity`. <br/>  `Get-SPTrustedSecurityTokenIssuer | Out-File -FilePath "TokenIssuers.txt"`